academe/omnipay-datatrans/README.md

   If signing is configured in the account, then the shared key must be provided here.
 * `hmacKey2` - alternative HMAC key used to sign inbound messages.
   If not set, will default to the value of hmacKey1.
+* A `cardReference` and optional expiry dates (in the `CreditCard` object, if the `cardReference` is for a credit card) can be supplied.
+This will pre-populate the card details for the user, so that they need only enter their CVV to authorize a payment.
+* Many other optional parameters are supported, generally all those in the official documentaion except where listed in the TODO section here.
+These will be added as time permits.

 ## Complete Response